crowdsecurity/crowdsec-docs/crowdsec-docs/docs/scenarios/format.md

 By default, a bucket holds [capacity](format#capacity) events "in memory".
 However, for a number of cases, you don't want this, as it might lead to excessive memory consumption.

 By setting `cache_size` to a positive integer, we can control the maximum in-memory cache size of the bucket, without changing its capacity and such.
-This is especially useful when using `counter` buckets on long duration that might end up counting (and this storing in memory) an important number of events.
+It is useful when buckets are likely to stay alive for a long time or ingest a lot of events to avoid storing a lot of events in memory.

 ---
 ### `overflow_filter`